 Welcome Gifts for Foreign Exchange Students

-The following gifts ideas are based upon the exchange student coming to the United States of America from a foreign country.
+The following gift ideas are based upon the exchange student coming to the United States of America from a foreign country.

 Where ever you are in the world you can easily apply the suggestions below to your own country.